Horseback archers use different types of saddles. Some saddles are better suited for certain techniques than others.

 Basically, in horseback archery, we can use any kinds of saddles.

-The most important thing to remember is the saddle should accommodate the shooting technique that you often use and fit the horse well.
+The most important thing to remember is that saddle just like horseback archery quiver should accommodate the shooting technique that you often use and fit the horse well.

 So before we buy a saddle, we need to consider first which shooting technique that we use the most; Do we often shoot in a sitting position or standing position while riding a horse?